ibm-cloud-docs/power-iaas/ordering-direct-link.md

     [^footnote13]: This port is not GRE capable, but supports a speed of 10 Gbps.
     [^footnote14]: This port is not GRE capable, but supports a speed of 10 Gbps.

-2. Select the remaining options and create the {{site.data.keyword.dl_short}} Connect instance as described in [Ordering {{site.data.keyword.dl_short}} (2.0) Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0).
+2. Select the remaining options and create the {{site.data.keyword.dl_short}} Connect instance as described in [Ordering {{site.data.keyword.dl_short}} (2.0) Connect](/docs/allowlist/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0).

 ## Routing considerations for VPC
 {: #routing-considerations}

-If traffic is sent from the {{site.data.keyword.powerSys_notm}} to your on-premises public IP address, and if the virtual server instance has a public floating IP, you might need a special configuration in the VPC.
+If traffic is sent from the {{site.data.keyword.powerSys_notm}} to your private cloud public IP address, and if the virtual server instance has a public floating IP, you might need a special configuration in the VPC.
 Otherwise, the traffic goes through the virtual machine's public interface instead of a private interface.
 {: shortdesc}

-For proper VPC configuration, the on-premises IP address must meet the following requirements:
+For proper VPC configuration, the private cloud IP address must meet the following requirements:

 - The IP address range for a private network must be within the following blocks, which are reserved by the Internet Assigned Numbers Authority (IANA):
     - Class A — `10.0.0.0` — `10.255.255.255` (16,777,216 total hosts)
     - Class B — `172.16.0.0` — `172.31.255.255` (1,048,576 total hosts)
     - Class C — `192.168.0.0` — `192.168.255.255` (65,536 total hosts)
 - VM instances within the VPC must not have a floating IP.
-- Use the **Delegate-VPC** action to create a route to the on-premises public subnet in the VPC default routing table.
+- Use the **Delegate-VPC** action to create a route to the private cloud public subnet in the VPC default routing table.

 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).